 Take for example The New Digital School design we showed in our look at education websites, with the darker edge meaning its clean lines and clear layout shine with some bright lettering.
 Netflix has a similar style, with its simple dark background meaning that the colors of the wildly diverse avatars used to showcase its shows and films stand out.
 The international website of Mercedes-Benz and the US site for Jaguar also push this theme into the car world, with large, stylish imagery being displayed across its black backing.
-All of these sites in fact follow a point made by Vandelay Design, in that the use of darker colors can really work when sites are focused more on images it is displaying rather than large blocks of text.
+In that the use of darker colors can really work when sites are focused more on images it is displaying rather than large blocks of text.

 A question of usability